The Ultimate Guide to Grandma Camp

 The first thing is the clean up!
 Whether you need to just do a few dishes and sweep the floor or if you feel the need to call in FEMA, you will need a strategy for cleaning up your home or the venue where you held camp.

 Please take some time for yourself now.
 You’ve done a great thing having the grandkids all together for a fun camp experience.
 Now, get a massage, take a bubble bath, go play a round of golf, read a book, or do whatever relaxes you the most.
-Listen to some relaxing music or just sit and listen to the silence.
+Listen to some relaxing music or just sit and listen to the quiet.
 Ha ha!

 Preserve the memories from camp.
 As you know from raising your own children, these years won’t last for ever.
 The time will go by as fast as they did with your own.
 So, figure out how to preserve the memories from camp so you and the grandchildren will always remember those fun camp days.